Jill Dillard

 Jill Michelle Dillard (née Duggar; born May 17, 1991) is an American author and former television personality.
 She is known for her appearances on TLC as part of the reality television shows 19 Kids and Counting (2008–2015) and Counting On (2015–2021), and in the 2023 Amazon Prime documentary Shiny Happy People, about her upbringing within Bill Gothard's financially and sexually exploitative Institute in Basic Life Principles (IBLP) and Advanced Training Institute (ATI) organizations, for which her parents were important proselytizers.
 As Jill Duggar, she also co-authored a book with her sisters Jana, Jessa, and Jinger titled Growing Up Duggar: It's All About Relationships.
 Her second book, Counting the Cost, was released in September 2023.

 Personal life

 Dillard was born in Tontitown, Arkansas, as the fourth child and the second daughter of Jim Bob and Michelle Duggar.
 On June 21, 2014, she married Derick Michael Dillard.
 They have three sons together.
 In 2015, the Dillard family relocated to El Salvador to serve as missionaries with S.O.S.
 Ministries.
 Ten months later, they returned to the United States.
-In 2021, Dillard had a miscarriage, followed by a stillbirth in 2024.
+In 2021, Dillard had a miscarriage, followed by the birth of a stillborn daughter in 2024.